HomHomLin/Android-PullToRefreshRecyclerView/README.md

 ## Update Log
 **1.1.0 What's New**

-Two new methods:
+**Two new methods:**

-1: void removeHeader();
+*1: void removeHeader();*

 To remove the header of PTRRV.

-2: void setLoadMoreFooter(BaseLoadMoreView loadMoreFooter);
+*2: void setLoadMoreFooter(BaseLoadMoreView loadMoreFooter);*

 To add a custom LoadMoreView.

-Now you can define a LoadMoreView by inheriting BaseLoadMoreView and using onDrawLoadMore(Canvas c, RecyclerView parent), and replace the default LoadMoreView by using setLoadMoreFooter(BaseLoadMoreView loadMoreFooter).
+Now you can define a LoadMoreView by extends BaseLoadMoreView and implements it's onDrawLoadMore(Canvas c, RecyclerView parent), and replace the default LoadMoreView by using setLoadMoreFooter(BaseLoadMoreView loadMoreFooter).

 How to make custom LoadMoreView, see 'DemoLoadMoreView.class' in demo project.